Rugby-Lions tour match off due to COVID-19 outbreak in opponents' camp | Sports-Games

 Rugby-Lions tour match off due to COVID-19 outbreak in opponents' camp

-Four positive results in the Georgia team and four additional positive tests by Springbok players (Marvin Orie, Frans Steyn, Handre Pollard and Frans Malherbe) plus six among management, including coach Jacques Nienaber, have further complicated planning.
-The latest medical data from the Springbok and Georgia teams will be assessed by the tour's Medical Advisory Group on Wednesday.
+The outbreak of cases realises officials' worst fears as South Africa, despite a severe lockdown, grapples with the virus with a record number of 26,000 fresh cases reported at the weekend and hospitals heaving under the strain of infections.
+REGULAR TESTING

-"These positive results are a setback and have underlined the danger of transmissibility of the delta variant," said Jurie Roux, CEO of SA Rugby.
-"The Springboks' second Test against Georgia is now in serious doubt, but we will wait for the advisory group to consider the data and we will make the final decision tomorrow.
+All teams are in bio-secure hotels and supposed to follow strict protocols with regular testing.
+The Lions said they were being tested four times a week.
+"These positive results are a setback and have underlined the danger of transmissibility of the Delta variant," said SA rugby's chief executive officer Jurie Roux.

-"The priority is to maintain the integrity of the test series and we will continue to focus on that," he said.
-A further update will be issued on potential alternative opponents for the Lions and on the Springboks' second Test against Georgia as soon as the positions are finalised, the statement said.
+"The priority is to maintain the integrity of the test series and we will continue to focus on that," he added.
+The touring Lions will go ahead with Wednesday's game against the Sharks at Ellis Park with no cases reported in those camps but there will be concern about next week's fixture against South Africa A in Cape Town.

-South Africa hit a record of 26,000 daily COVID-19 cases at the weekend as its total death toll moved above 62,000.
-The country is in a severe lockdown after a third wave of cases have stretched hospitals and staff.
-(Writing by Mark Gleeson; Editing by Christian Radnedge and Ken Ferris)
+The local players for that game are being drawn from an expansive Springbok squad, which has now had seven positive cases over the last week.
+The latest Springbok players to test positive were named as Frans Malherbe, Marvin Orie, Handre Pollard and Frans Steyn, who all played last Friday when South Africa beat Georgia 40-9 in the first test in Pretoria.

+Tour rules allow for postponed matches to be rescheduled, which means there is a chance the Lions could still play the Bulls later in the eight-week tour.
+The Lions' schedule has five matches against franchise teams, as well as South Africa A, followed by the three tests on successive Saturdays with no midweek matches once the tests begin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)